Together! is a social networking app that facilitates people to organize and join small group meetings with close friends.

 Here's a chance!

-After about one month since your group last met, Together! will send you event news similar to the place your ever went, to encourage your meet again with your friends.
+After about one month from your group's last meeting, Together! will send you event news similar to the places your ever went, to encourage you go out with your friends.

 Test the prototype made by InVision.

 I produced a prototype for Together! and had four users to test it.
 Users are assigned several tasks to explore the app function.
 When they were fumbling the app, I observed how they tapped buttons.
 After they had completed all the tasks, I asked them the reason for their behavior based on my observation.
 I got the following feedbacks: